 Any withholding Tax on your Award will be satisfied by means of the Corporation reducing the number of shares of Stock (and associated DDEs) deliverable to you in respect of a vested Award.
 If you are an Insider at the time of income tax withholding, the Corporation will base withholding on the highest individual tax rate.
 If you are not an Insider at the time of income tax withholding, the Corporation will base withholding on the highest individual tax rate.
-If you are not an Insider at the time of income tax withholding, the Corporation will base withholding on the highest individual tax rate, unless you elect otherwise in accordance with procedures established by the Corporation during an election window offered by the Corporation.
+If you are not an Insider at the time of accordance with procedures established by the Corporation during an election window offered by the Corporation.
 If you elect a lower tax rate for withholding, then you may owe additional taxes as a result of the payment of the Award.
 The Corporation shall also have the right to (i) offset any other obligation of the Corporation to you (including but not limited to, by withholding from your salary) by an amount sufficient to satisfy the Tax withholding obligation, or (ii) require you (or your estate) to pay the Corporation an amount equal to the Tax withholding obligation.

 Nothing contained in this Award Agreement shall confer upon you any right of continued employment by the Corporation or guarantee that any future awards will be made to you under the Plan.
 In addition, nothing in this Award Agreement limits in any way the right of the Corporation to terminate your employment at any time.
-Neither the value of the PSUs awarded to you nor the DDEs will be taken into account for other benefits offered by the Corporation.
+Neither the value of the PSUs awarded to you nor the DDEs will be taken into account for purposes of other benefits offered by the Corporation.
 Notwithstanding any other provision of this Award Agreement to the contrary, no Stock will be issued to you pursuant to this Award Agreement within six months from the Award Date.
 You have no rights as a stockholder to any securities covered by this Award Agreement until the date on which you become the holder of record of such securities.